alanng10/Secane/Docue/Base/a.md

 Secane config info in store in Home client fold.

-Module that is add is store in Home fold.
+Module that is add is store in Home client fold.